getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-The "reactive" portion of the reactive sequence comes from assigning one or more event handlers to invoke the event trigger (calling `next(..)` above).
+The "reactive" portion of the reactive sequence comes from assigning one or more event handlers to invoke the event trigger (calling `next(..)`).

 The "sequence" portion of the reactive sequence is exactly like the sequences we've already explored: each step can be whatever asynchronous technique makes sense, from continuation callback to promise to generator.